twigglits/who-aids-prop/markdowndoc/simpact_cyan.md

  13. `TreatTime`: The time at which this person last received treatment, or `inf` if no treatment was received.
  14. `XCoord`: Each person is assigned [a geographic location](#geodist), of which this is the x-coordinate.
-Note that this is currently not used in the core Simpact Cyan simulation.
+In case [relocations](#relocation) are possible, the value in this log file will be the last one in the simulation.
+For more detailed information the [location log file](#locationlog) can be used.
  15. `YCoord`: Each person is assigned [a geographic location](#geodist), of which this is the y-coordinate.
-Note that this is currently not used in the core Simpact Cyan simulation.
+In case [relocations](#relocation) are possible, the value in this log file will be the last one in the simulation.
+For more detailed information the [location log file](#locationlog) can be used.
  16. `AIDSDeath`: Indicates what the cause of death for this person was.
 Is -1 in case the person is still alive at the end of the simulation, 0 if the person died from non-AIDS related causes, and +1 in case the person's death was caused by AIDS.